bitburner-official/bitburner-src/src/Tutorial/ui/doc/basicgameplay/terminal.md

     $ unalias "r"

-It is not necessary to differentiate between global and non-global aliases when using 'unalias'
+It is not necessary to differentiate between global and non-global aliases when using `unalias`

-wget
+## wget
-^^^^

     $ wget [url] [target file]